- see all comments

 Myth number 4 touched on this a bit, but knitting really isn't a cheap hobby.
 Let's take a sweater for example: if you wanted to knit yourself an acrylic sweater (which a lot of people won't do because acrylic isn't very breathable), you're looking at purchasing about 1,000 yards of worsted weight yarn.
 If you go super affordable and buy some Red Heart Super Saver yarn, you'll need about three skeins for a solid color, or $13.50 in yarn.
 That is about as cheap as it gets—and you can still find acrylic sweaters at pretty much any fast fashion store (or even the thrift store!) cheaper.

 If you're looking at knitting yourself a wool sweater, well, you can make one cheaper than buying one, if you play your cards right: if you take Patons Classic Wool Worsted yarn at 223 yards per skein, you're looking at about five skeins for a sweater, or $35.
-Bear in mind you'll need more yarn if you need a bigger sweater, but $35 is cheaper than a lot of 100% wool sweaters out there... but you can still find them cheaper than that.
+Bear in mind you'll need more yarn if you need a bigger sweater, but $35 is cheaper than a lot of 100% wool sweaters out there... and you can still find them cheaper than that.

 You should knit your sweaters because you love to knit, and handknit items are unique and special, not because you'll necessarily save a significant amount of money (or any money at all) by knitting.